 We metaphorically showed our hand as a society.
 We showed that we were willing to take on debt (do whatever it takes) to get a college education.
-As we later found out, the government was happy to lend money out in truckloads for unsuspecting young adults who to this day have no idea what a promissory note is.
+As we later found out, the government was happy to lend money out in truckloads to unsuspecting young adults who, to this day, have no idea what a promissory note is.

 America got caught in the game of “price = quality.”
 But unfortunately, that is not the case, and while the Ivy Leagues may have some weight that comes with the name, many colleges and universities don’t carry that weight but still charge outrageous tuition.

 By 1970, you could see the change occurring.
 By 1980, the tuition trend was nearly vertical, and it has not looked back since.

 As of 2011, students were covering 25% of the total tuition bill and states were covering 23.1%.
 This was the first time in history where those figures crossed.
 As recently as 2003, the balance was 32% state and only 17% from the individual.